shrikant0013/security_monkey/docs/update.md

 sudo supervisorctl start securitymonkeyscheduler
 ```
 *Note:*
-*Netflix don't upgrade/patch Security Monkey systems.
+*Netflix doesn't upgrade/patch Security Monkey systems.
 Instead simply rebake a new instance with the new version.*